 Coach Price loves coaching his son TJ, sushi and enjoying an occasional cigar.

-Anthony Stoudamire comes from an enduring legacy of well-known Oregon athletics contributors, spanning more than six decades combined and includes brothers, nephews and cousins.
+Anthony Stoudamire comes from an enduring legacy of well-known Oregon athletics contributors, spanning more than six decades combined, and includes brothers, nephews, and cousins.

-Those that know him well call him Coach Stoud and he has spent the better part of his life giving back to his community.
+Those that know him well call him Coach Stoud, and he has spent the better part of his life giving back to his community.
 Prior to shifting careers 14 years ago, Anthony was a manager of protective services for the Child Welfare Department of the State of Oregon.
 He currently works in the adult mental health field and has served as the Offensive Coordinator at Roosevelt High School in Portland from 2017 to the present

 His coaching resume extends back to 1978 as Head Freshman Coach at Jefferson High School until 1983 and continuing as Director/Coach of youth Football until 1995.
-At Jefferson, he also held the position as Offensive Coordinator from 1993 to 2000 and returned to Head Coach in 2006 until 2012.
+At Jefferson, he also held the position as Offensive Coordinator from 1993 to 2000 and returned as Head Coach in 2006 until 2012.
 Anthony then moved on to Coach at Benson High School as Head Coach from 2012 to 2014 and Offensive Coordinator until 2016.
 Throughout his coaching experience, he has also started youth programs for 5th to 8th graders and provided private training and consulting to local programs, college athletes and coaches.

 Coach Stoud has a myriad of personal interests.
 He loves spending time with his children, in his spare time he is an avid reader and traveler.
-He prioritizes and enjoys a good pedicure and he is also a poet.
+He prioritizes and enjoys a good pedicure, and he is also a poet.

 Now that his focus has transitioned to growing a women’s tackle football team, he is devoting a lot of time and energy to ensure executing a successful organization "gets done the right way" because he is fully committed to providing a professional experience to Ravens players and fans, alike.